 - 1.6.1 Tangible assets are stated at historical cost, existing use basis or valuation less accumulated depreciation. - 1.6.2 Depreciation is provided on tangible assets on a straight line basis so as to write off their historical cost or valuation over their estimated economic lives.
-Gibtelecom's relevant depreciation periods for its Tangible Assets are as follows:
+Gibtelecom's relevant depreciation rates for its tangible assets as included in its statutory financial statements are as follows: